lvgl/lv_binding_js/readme.md

 ## Build
-### Unix
+project support x86 and arm platform currently, if you want to build on other platform, please configure Makefile

-#### use sdl simulate
+### use sdl simulate

 Once you have installed openssl、sdl2、curl，you can run follwing script compile lvgljs with sdl simulator

 ```shell
 make dev-x86

 ./dev_x86/Main ./demo/calculator/index.js
 ```

-#### real device
+### Real Device
+- Edit src/engine/hal/release/release.cpp based on your device, please check [lvgl document](https://docs.lvgl.io/latest/en/html/porting/index.html) for more detal
-- First you have to download openssl、curl source code and compile with divece arch
+- You have to download openssl、curl source code and compile with divece arch
 - Fill in CMAKE_BUILD_PLATFORM、CMAKE_C_COMPILER、CMAKE_CXX_COMPILER、CMAKE_CURL_LIB、CMAKE_CURL_INCLUDE_DIRS、CMAKE_SSL_LIB、CMAKE_CRYPTO_LIB in Makefile
-- you can run follwing script compile lvgljs with device arch (default arm)
+- You can run follwing script compile lvgljs with device arch (default arm)
-- copy executable file ./some_dir/Main and ./some_dir/lib in divece file-system, make sure file Main and dir lib in same dir
+- Copy executable file ./some_dir/Main and ./some_dir/lib in divece file-system, make sure file Main and dir lib in same dir

 ```shell
 make dev-x86 or make build-x86